-Download and activate the Yoast SEO plugin in your WordPress, and simply follow its alerts and instructions each time you write a piece of content.
+Simply download and activate the Yoast SEO plugin in your WordPress.
+And follow the alerts and instructions each time you write a piece of content.
 It is that simple!

-Yoast SEO will guide you through on what you need to do exactly to get your content optimized for SEO.
 For things you are doing well, the plugin will show you a green light.
 For things you need to improve on, it will show you an orange light and specific instructions on what you need to do to improve them.
-And for things that are critical and you must correct immediately, it will show you a red light and instructions on what you need to do exactly.
-So just work through each of the corrections one by one and you will have an amazing piece of content that is optimized for SEO!
+And for things that are critical and you must correct immediately, it will show you a red light plus what you need to do too.

 SEO Resource To Dive Deeper